couchbase/service-broker/README.md

 ### Testing Example Submissions

 Examples define sample configurations for a specifc applications.
-Acceptance tests provide end-to-end testing of the service broker.
+Acceptance tests provide end-to-end testing of the service broker and for acceptance and system testing.
 These tests also aid in testing the installation documentation and ensure all configuration works.
 Acceptance tests are not automated as part of continuous integration, but you will be expected to test and confirm your submissions work.